ucsb-cs184-f24/team06/team/sprint05/lecture10.md

 - I played around with the Shop, only seeds are available now.
 Planning on finishing HW3.

+## Grace Feng
+- I reviewed Cap's PR and started HW03.
+Planning to finish HW03 by Friday -- idea is to integrate a daily lottery feature into the app with phone-shake interactivity.

 ## Elijah Frankle

 - Found some UI content for bottom tab and implemented them.
 Planning on working on an animated related task for HW3.